Super Bowl magic: Mahomes, Chiefs beat Eagles 38-35

 After Jake Elliott’s 33-yard field goal extended Philadelphia’s lead to 27-21, the Chiefs struck again.

-Mahomes tossed a 5-yard TD pass to a wide-open Kardarius Toney to give Kansas City its first lead, 28-27, early in the fourth quarter.
+Mahomes tossed a 5-yard TD pass to a wide-open Kadarius Toney to give Kansas City its first lead, 28-27, early in the fourth quarter.

 The Chiefs tightened up their defense, forcing Philly to punt.
 Then Toney returned a line-drive kick 65 yards to the Eagles 5 for the longest punt return in Super Bowl history.